 Opportunities for Macao Tourism

-Derek summarizes the benefits of the HZMB to Macao as follows:-
+The benefits of the HZMB to Macao are summarized as follows:-

 - Enhanced connectivity among cities in the Greater Bay Area.
 Visitors have a higher intention to revisit Macao because of the convenience of the bridge.